Case studies:

 Comment from survey participant

 Steve and his team were absolutely thrilled with the Your Voice survey results.
-They’d come a long way to achieving the goals they’d set – to break down barriers, improve collaboration and communication, help employees feel valued and united under one vision.
+They had come a long way to achieving the goals they had set: to break down barriers, improve collaboration and communication, help employees feel valued and unite people under one vision.

-The results dashboard showed that engagement is up by 6% in one year, a significant achievement in any organisation.
-Data algorithms showed that this increase was driven by the improvements in purpose, vision and action.
+The results dashboard showed that engagement was up by 6% in one year, a significant achievement in any organisation.
+Data algorithms showed that this increase was driven by improvements in purpose, vision and action.

 What’s more, the operational, cultural and behavioural improvements meant employee turnover reduced from 22% to 14%.
-The proportion of operational employees with more than 1 years’ service increased from 75% to 85%.
-Said Steve:
+The proportion of operational employees with more than one year’s service increased from 75% to 85%.

 “I’m thrilled with the employee retention metrics.
 Our people are more engaged and involved, and we’ve a significant saving in terms of lost training, skill and expertise.
 Due to our ongoing growth, we have 140 vacancies currently, and I’m proud of our improvements in attracting and keeping talented staff.”